otamajakusi/aes-dpa-poc/README.md

 Since last round of AES encryption doesn't have MixColumn, there are direct relationship between output cipher text and AES key.

-To be more specific, if we can have a hamming-distance between output cipher text and last block of expand key for a larget number of pattern, we can guess actual AES key.
+To be more specific, if we can have a hamming-distance between output cipher text and last block of expand key for a large number of pattern, we can guess actual AES key.
 AES key can be calculated back from the last block of expand key.

 #### DPA Requirement
 To guess the actual AES key by DPA, the following conditions are required: